Back to California

 Limits and Unknowns

-• The bill does not specify who will receive the tax credits after 2027.
+• The bill does not specify how much money will be available for the tax credits after January 1, 2027.

 Bill History